trilitech/tezos-developer-docs/docs/architecture/governance.md

 - Proposal period: bakers propose changes to the Tezos protocol, by submitting to vote and upvoting protocol amendment proposals.
 If a quorum is met, the top-voted proposal moves to the next period.
 - Exploration Vote period: Users vote whether to consider the top-voted proposal
-- Cooldown period: If the proposal gets enough votes in the Exploration Vote period, users have the length of the Cooldown period to review and test the new protocol
+- Cooldown period: If a proposal gets is selected in the Exploration period, a Cooldown period starts before the final election is made.
+The community can continue testing the new protocol proposal, and preparing their infrastructure, before the final decision is made.
 - Promotion Vote period: Users make a final vote on whether to apply the proposal
 - Adoption period: Users have the length of the Adoption period to adapt their code and infrastructure to the proposal, and at the end of the period it is activated automatically